linwoodc3/linwoodc3.github.io/_drafts/2017-05-17-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 <br><br>

 # Code/Tutorial Introduction
 This narrative story/data science tutorial provides a short introduction to a python client I built to access and wrangle [Global Database of Events, Language, and Tone (GDELT)](http://www.gdeltproject.org/about.html) data in the Python ecosystem.
 Hopefully, you will get a good story out of this too.
 For others considering writing a tutorial, I hope you take this format up as well.
 Data scientists and data engineers need to be well versed in the art of writing.
 Narratives provide great practice!
+You can [download the notebook for this tutorial here](https://github.com/linwoodc3/linwoodc3.github.io/blob/master/notebooks/gdeltPyR%20Tutorial%20Notebook.ipynb).

 ### Post Format
 Each narrative section is followed by a coding/description section.
 I use a page splitter and different font to mark the switch from a narrative to a coding section.